ActiveCommerce/training/src/ActiveCommerce.Training.CustomerInfo/README.md

 Note -- if you're just looking to extend `CustomerInfo`, this example has a lot more than you need.
 We wanted to show a working example, so there's additional work being done here to add a new field to the new account form.

+It's also worth noting that you can see the values of custom fields you add in the Sitecore User Manager, which can be accessed via the Sitecore Desktop.

 # What's in the Customer Info Example
 1. A custom `CustomerInfo` class which adds a *Birthday* property.
 It's registered in Unity via `RegisterTypes`.
 2. A skinned version of the *Account-Login-NewAccount.ascx* sublayout which adds a new field to account creation, and changes the AngularJS controller which handles this form.